dbartholomae/spielplan/README.md

    pnpm install

-2. (Optional) Create a `.env.local` file to enable Supabase auth:
+2. (Optional) Create a `.env.local` file to enable Supabase auth and email sending (Resend):

    NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url
    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key

+   # Resend API key (used to email the series owner when a vote is submitted)
+   RESEND_API_KEY=re_...
+   # Optional: set a custom verified sender (defaults to onboarding@resend.dev)
+   RESEND_FROM=noreply@yourdomain.com

-   If not set, the app will run in guest mode.
+   If not set, the app will run in guest mode and skip emails.

 3. Run the development server: